PrasathRavichandran/lazy-loading-code-splitting/README.md

+## Movie listing application

+This is a simple React application that demonstrates lazy loading and code splitting.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Demo of this application
 <p align="center">